dd86k/ddcpuid/README.md

 # ddcpuid, CPUID tool

-ddcpuid is a simple x86/x86-64 CPUID tool, works best with Intel and AMD processors.
+ddcpuid is a simple x86/x86-64 CPUID information tool, works best with Intel and AMD processors where features are documentated.

 I will gladly implement features from VIA, Zhaoxin, and others once I get documentation.